jawah/niquests/docs/user/advanced.rst

     hooks={'response': print_url}

-That ``callback_function`` will receive a chunk of data as its first argument.
+The callback receives the event object as its first argument and may also receive event-specific keyword arguments.
+Accept ``**kwargs`` for forward compatibility.

 ::

     def print_url(r, *args, **kwargs):
         print(r.url)

-Your callback function must handle its own exceptions.
-Any unhandled exception won't be passed silently and thus should be handled by the code calling Niquests.
+Unhandled callback exceptions propagate to the caller.

 If the callback function returns a value, it is assumed that it is to replace the data that was passed in.
 If the function doesn't return